mudafar/cocos2d-x_related/README.md

 cocos2d-x_related
 =================

-Some files related to cocos2d-x 3.0
+Some files related to cocos2d-x 3.0 FINAL
-Currently for RC1